Section Two: The Personal Characteristics of a Godly Life.

 Are you tired?
 Worn out?
 Burned out on religion?
 Come to Me.
 Get away with Me and you’ll recover your life.
 I’ll show you how to take a real rest.
 Walk with Me and work with me—watch how I do it.
 Learn the unforced rhythms of grace.
 I won’t lay anything heavy or ill-fitting on you.
 Keep company with Me and you’ll learn to live freely and lightly.

 While it’s true that many people outside the Christian faith use the Enneagram to help them grow in this life, maturing their personality in positive ways, I’m personally convinced that the Enneagram and its benefits are best utilized when it’s practiced in the context of a larger Christ-centered, biblically-based approach to mature discipleship.
-That’s why I like to call the redemptive lift found within the Enneagram being Christ-actualized.
+As I see it, transformation is the on-going work of the Enneagram.
+It’s not a static tool, but one, with Christ’s help, that can grow with us.

-I’ve found that it’s particularly helpful to grow in your understanding and application of the “wings” and the “arrows” associated with your Enneagram personality type.
-For example, for me, an Enneagram #2 (The Helper) with a strong #1 (The Reformer) wing and an even stronger #3 (The Achiever) wing, I know that when I’m under stress (or as St. Ignatius would call it, in a season of desolation), The Helper #2 tends to go with the “arrow” to the unredeemed, immature side of a #8 (The Challenger).
+Secondly, I’ve found that it’s also particularly helpful to grow in my understanding and application of the “wings” and the “arrows” associated with my Enneagram personality type.
+For example, an Enneagram #2 (The Helper) with a strong #1 (The Reformer) wing and an even stronger #3 (The Achiever) wing, I know that when I’m under stress (or as St. Ignatius would call it, in a season of desolation), The Helper #2 tends to go with the “arrow” to the unredeemed, immature side of a #8 (The Challenger).
 It’s under these times of duress when I try to fix things through my own strength, and quite honestly I can become demanding, self-driven, project-oriented, and generally a self-consumed SOB!
 Believe me, folks, it’s not a pretty picture!

 But now, here’s the great hope for a #2 guy like me.